 Some Dutch accepted the situation as it was and worked together with the Germans.
 But there were also (groups of) people who resisted.
 Resistance came in all forms, such as people going into hiding when they were called to work in Germany.
 In Eerde about 25 people in hiding found a safe hiding place, staying in the homes of ordinary people who took a great risk.

-There was also active resistance, such as printing illegal food stamps and newspapers or sabotaging railway lines.
 Resistance fighters did this at the risk of their own lives.
 Many of them were arrested and killed by the Germans.